jscottmiller/DIpy/README.md

 Adding "_fact" to a dependency name will inject a factory function that can be used to create instances of that dependency at runtime.
 Additional parameters required by the dependency can be passed to this function.

-Finally, DIpy encourages proper unit testing of components by providing a built-in means of mocking components that have not been registered with the container:
+Finally, DIpy encourages proper unit testing of components by providing a built-in means of stubing components that have not been registered with the container:

 	class UserControl:
 		def __init__(self, third_party_component_x):
 			self.component = third_party_component_x

-	con = dipy.Container(automock=True)
+	con = dipy.Container(autostub=True)
 	con.register("control", UserControl)

-	# control.component will be an instance of dipy.Mock
+	# control.component will be an instance of dipy.Stub
 	control = con.resolve("control")